jeroenpeeters/docker-ssh/README.md

 - The container has a shell environment installed (e.g. `bash` or `sh`).
 - The Docker socket is mapped into the container, this lets the container access the Docker Engine.

-# Todo
+# Features & Todo
-Below is a list of items which are currently on the roadmap.
-If you wish to contribute to this project, send me a message.
+Below is a list of both implemented features and planned featured.
+Send me a message if you whish to contribute to this project.
+- [x] Interactive shell
+- [x] Execute single command
+- [x] HTTP API
+- [x] Web terminal
+- [ ] Customize the MOTD
-- Authenticate users by username and password
+- [ ] Authenticate users by username and password
-- Authenticate users by username and public key
+- [ ] Authenticate users by username and public key
-- Secure copy implementation (SCP)
+- [ ] Secure copy implementation (SCP)
-- Secure FTP implementation (SFTP)
+- [ ] Secure FTP implementation (SFTP)
-- Customize the MOTD

 # Add SSH capabilities to any container!
 Let's assume you have a running container with name 'web-server1'.
 Run the following command to start Docker-SSH: